 - What prescription and non-prescription medicines do you take?
-Are you taking aspirin, warfarin (such as Coumadin), enoxaparin (Lovenox), clopidogrel (Plavix), or non-steroidal anti-inflammatory drugs (NSAIDs)?
-Do you take herbal supplements or vitamins?
+Are you taking aspirin or some other blood thinner or non-steroidal anti-inflammatory drugs (NSAIDs)?
+Do you take natural health products?
 Bring a list of your medicines with you to your appointment.

 - Do you have a family history of bleeding problems?

 - Do you have any health risks?

 William H. Blahd Jr. MD, FACEP - Emergency Medicine